uribe-convers/Sequence_Capture_Data_Spring_2017/Processing_Data_HybPiper.md

 ```

-The code below is used **in each** directory/batch of files!
-Copy paste it in a file (`Align_Clean_Phylo.sh`) and make it into a script for easy use.
-Then copy it into each directory:
+Within the directory with the cleaned fasta files, either execute the code below or, even better, copy paste it into a file and run it as a script.
+I called my script `Align_Clean_Phylo.sh`, and I copied the script into **in each** directory/batch of files with the code below:

 ```
 echo 01 02 03 04 05 06 07 08 09 10 11 12 13 14 15 16 17 18 19 20 | xargs -n 1 cp Align_Clean_Phylo.sh

 ```

-Within the directory with the cleaned fasta files, either execute the code below or run the script with the same code (`./Align_Clean_Phylo.sh`)
+The run the script with `./Align_Clean_Phylo.sh`

+#### Code for phylogenetics
 ```
 module load mafft
 module load phyutility